 Is Cervical Biopsy Painful?

 A cervix biopsy can cause mild discomfort, but it is not generally painful.
 Although, you might feel some cramping or pressure.
-A biopsy of the lower portion of the vagina or the vulva can cause pain, therefore, a doctor might administer local anesthesia to numb the area.
+A biopsy of the lower portion of the vagina or the vulva can cause pelvic pain, therefore, a doctor might administer local anesthesia to numb the area.

 How Long Does It Take To Get Cervical Biopsy Results?